 Catherine joined Watsi on June 18th, 2015.
 Seven years ago, Catherine joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Catherine's most recent donation traveled 8,800 miles to support Morn, a loving grandmother from Cambodia, to fund ear surgery so she can communicate more clearly.
+Catherine's most recent donation traveled 8,800 miles to support Pan, a 60-year-old husband and father from Cambodia, to fund a hip arthroplasty so he can walk on his own.

 Morn is a 53-year-old recycled material collector.
 She is married, and has two daughters and two sons.
 In her free time, she helps to take care of her grandchildren.
 Many years ago Morn had an ear infection.
 This infection caused both of her ear drums to perforate.
 As a result, Morn experiences pain, hearing loss, and ear discharge.
 She also has difficulty communicating clearly with others.
 Our medical partner, Children's Surgical Centre, is helping Morn to receive treatment.
 On June 8th, surgeons at Kien Khleang National Rehabilitation Centre will close the perforations in Morn's ear drums.
 Children's Surgical Centre is requesting $914 to fund the procedure, and to pay for medications, supplies and inpatient care.
 Morn says: "I hope after surgery the ear discharge will end, and my hearing finally improves."